burumdev/morse-codec/README.md

 ## Running Tests
 Instead of reference implementation in examples directory, we have integration tests.
-They serve a dual purpose of testing the library as well as being a reference client implementation.
+They serve a dual purpose of testing the library as well as a reference client implementation.
-In addition to documentation, one can use these integration tests to understand how the library works in practice.
+In addition to docs, one can use these integration tests to understand how the library works in practice.

-Use of `--nocapture` option with the test command is recommended.
-This will enable `println!()` outputs from the tests so that inputs and outputs can be observed.
+`--nocapture` option with the test command is recommended.
+This will enable `println!()` outputs from the tests and inputs and outputs can be observed.

 Running all tests at once is not recommended.
 Tests run asynchronously in Rust and this will result in intermingled `println!()` outputs.
 And I couldn't find a way to make `--test-threads 1`